JakeGWater/vpifg.com/source/guides/bmpcc4k-to-braw.rst

     * **Blackmagic RAW**
     * **Constant Quality**
     * **Q0**
-      The bit-rate of Constant Quality files varries, but BRaw Cosntant bitrate files with 3:1 compression use about 6 GB/minute according to [BRawDocs]_.
+      The bit-rate of Constant Quality files varries, but BRaw Cosntant bitrate files with 3:1 compression use about 6 GB/minute according to [BlackmagicRaw]_.

     .. figure:: bmpcc4k-to-braw/record_quality_resolution.png